The Tragedy of The Lack of Mental Health Care in Rural America

 The result of someone dying by suicide passes down through the generations of those it claims as the stress, shock, and grief threaten the body and souls of everyone it touches.

-the survivors of those who die by suicide experience “feelings of loss, sadness, and loneliness experienced after any death of a loved one are often magnified in suicide survivors by feelings of guilt, confusion, rejection, shame, anger, and the effects of stigma and trauma.
+An article, written in 2012 titled Suicide Bereavement and Complicated Grief (4)the survivors of those who die by suicide experience “feelings of loss, sadness, and loneliness experienced after any death of a loved one are often magnified in suicide survivors by feelings of quilt, confusion, rejection, shame, anger, and the effects of stigma and trauma.
 Furthermore, survivors of suicide loss are at higher risk of developing major depression, post-traumatic stress disorder, and suicidal behaviors, as well as a prolonged form of grief, called complicated grief”.

 Added to the above emotional turmoil experienced by survivors of suicide is the disturbing fact that many will choose to also die by suicide.